|Betty Clay | sitemap | log in|

 Betty aged 69, on her 50th Wedding Anniversary in 1986

 If you should have any "anecdotes" about Betty, we would be most pleased to receive them, either through the GUESTBOOK page or the GIVE FEEDBACK page.

-The photographs are scanned from ScrapBooks, and are 550 pixels wide; I have high-resolution versions - and an awful lot more besides!
+Most of the photographs are scanned from ScrapBooks, and are 550 pixels wide (a Spanglefish restriction); I have high-resolution versions, so if you want, just ask.

-Generally, the first characters of the picture title is the date in yearmonthday format, e.g. 19591225 is ChristmasDay 1959.
+Generally, the first eight characters of the picture title are the date in yearmonthday format, e.g. 19591225 is ChristmasDay 1959.

 if you see copyrighted material that shouldn't be here, please let me know and I'll remove it.